kevarifin14/kevinarifin.com/_posts/2019-06-20-impactful-individuals.md

 >
 > -*Steve Jobs*

 A lot of us attend our local elementary, middle, and high school and then go off to a college.
 We graduate and then aspire to do a career in finance, consulting, law, technology, medicine, or academia in New York, San Francisco, Boston, Chicago, Los Angeles, or Washington DC.
-In a world of infinite possibilites, we've become laser focused on thirty-six paths.
+In a world of infinite possibilities, we've become laser focused on thirty-six paths.

 Even though everyone's life experience is different, the variance in these paths is small.
 If creativity is a result of our experiences, being overly focused on these paths to success leave our minds reading from a playbook.